-DVD drive
+DVD Drive

-To remove the DVD drive, complete the following steps:
+To remove the DVD drive, complete the following steps.

-- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 117. - 2.
+- 1. Read the safety information that begins on page vii, and "Handling static-sensitive devices" on page 101. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device. - 3.
-Remove the top cover and bezel (see "Top cover and bezel" on page 131). - 4.
-Pull the blue retention latch forward and pull the DVD drive out of the server. - 5.
-If you are instructed to return the DVD drive, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.
+Remove the top cover and bezel (see "Removing the cover and bezel" on page 101). - 4.
+Pull the blue retention latch forward and pull the DVD drive out of the server.

-To install the replacement DVD drive, compete the following steps:
+To install a DVD drive, compete the following steps:

 - 1. Slide the DVD drive into the server to engage the drive. - 2.
-Install the top cover and bezel (see "Top cover and bezel" on page 131). - 3.
-Slide the server into the rack.
+Replace the top cover and bezel. - 3.
+Reconnect the external cables and power cords.